-After crossing Awaroa Inlet, its inland again to come back out at the top of Waiharakeke Bay (& a view back to to Abel & Awaroa Heads), behind Ratakura Point, along Goat Bay and behind Skinner Point to Totaranui Beach.
+After crossing Awaroa Inlet, it's inland again to come back out at the top of Waiharakeke Bay (with a view back to Abel & Awaroa Heads), behind Ratakura Point, along Goat Bay and behind Skinner Point to Totaranui Beach.
 Here many trampers start or end their tramp on the launch Wai-ngaro, but we sent back our tent and collected alcohol and other essential supplies for the second part of the tramp!
 Anapai Bay saw some swimming.

 |